ircv3/ircv3-specifications/extensions/client-batch.md

 Clients MUST NOT send nested batches, i.e. clients may not send `BATCH` commands with a `batch` tag.

+### Errors

+Servers MUST use `FAIL` messages from the [standard replies][] framework to notify clients of errors with multiline batches.
+The command is `BATCH` and the following codes are defined:

+* `TIMEOUT`: the batch was left open for too long, all future messages in this batch will be ignored.

 ## Implementation considerations